docker/docs/docker-hub/billing/faq.md

 ### How do I get a receipt for my subscription?

 Customers receive a subscription confirmation with a link to their [billing plan](https://hub.docker.com/billing/plan) page.
-From here you can navigate to the [billing history](https://hub.docker.com/billing/billing-history) page to download invoices.
+From here you can navigate to the [billing history](https://hub.docker.com/billing/billing-history){:target="blank" rel="noopener" class=""} page to download invoices.

 ### Can I subscribe with a purchase order?